Fallopian tube anatomy predicts pregnancy and pregnancy outcomes after tubal reversal surgery: Methods

 For every record, we extracted the woman's age in combination with the following anatomic properties for both left and right fallopian tubes: tubal length after anastomosis, specific tubal segments rejoined, diameters of the two segments at the anastomosis site, and fibrosis of the tubal muscularis.

 Which one of a woman's fallopian tubes results in a given pregnancy is unknown.
 Therefore, we emulated the randomness of the choice between left and right sides by attributing to each woman either left or right tubal anatomic properties following a Bernoulli process with 50\% probability to chose one side or another.

 A Bernoulli distribution describes a sequence of independent experiments (trials) each of which has only two possible outcomes $\{0,1\} $.
 In the specific case of interest here, one can think of the choice between left and right sides as binary data which is either left = 0, or right = 1.
-Fig. \ref{fig:ana} displays the distribution of tubal anatomic properties for the study population in term of left and right features.
+Fig. \ref{fig:ana} displays the distribution of tubal anatomic properties for the study population in terms of left and right features.
 Simple visual inspection does not reveal any directional bias towards a particular side.

 Every record was then represented as a 5-dimensional feature vector with 2 numeric properties (age, tubal length) and 3 categorical properties (location differences, diameter differences, extent of fibrosis).
 For the response variable, there are two parts of the analysis.
 The first concerns pregnancy prevalence and retrieves binary information: the woman became pregnant or not.
 The second part exploits each pregnancy outcome: birth, miscarriage, ectopic, or ongoing at time of last contact.